Modeling Atomistically Assembled Diffractive Optics in Solids: Scattering Dynamics

 To investigate the behavior of the ensemble under these conditions, we treat our atoms as classical dipoles in the weak-excitation regime, assuming a linear isotropic polarizability \cite{shahmoon_cooperative_2017, svidzinsky2010cooperative, rouabah2014coherence, bettles2015cooperative}.
 In this work, we consider a broadened ensemble of atoms such that the polarizability of each atom is dependent on their resonant frequency.
-For a large sample, this results in many off-resonant interactions regardless of the chosen incident frequency.
-The final polarizations, including the contributions from the field scattered by neighboring atoms, are found by solving a linear system of equations, given by Eq. \ref{polTrancEq}.
-The polarization of the $n$-th atom can be expressed by
+To describe the behavior of these atoms, we begin with the theory corresponding to an ideal lattice of atoms.
+When the system is exposed to an external field, the atoms are driven by both the initial incident field $\mathbf{E}_{inc}$ as well as a scattered field from all nearby atoms $\mathbf{E}_{sc}$.
+Depending on the spacing between these atoms, the sum of these fields can be either constructive or destructive, resulting in enhanced or suppressed polarization of the total ensemble.
+The polarizations of the atomic dipoles can be found by solving the system of linear equations given in Eq. \ref{polTrancEq}.

-Here, $k$ is the angular wavevector of the scattered light within the medium, $\varepsilon$ is the material permittivity, and $\mathbf{r}_n$ and $\alpha_n$ are the position and polarizability of the $n$th atom. $\mathbf{p}_{n, inc}$, the initial polarization, is set by the incident field as $\mathbf{p}_{0, n} = \alpha_n \mathbf{E}_{inc}(k, \mathbf{r_n})$.
-The method of calculating the Green's function is given in Appendix A. Each atom is assumed to have a uniform intramaterial spontaneous emission rate $\gamma$ regardless of its broadened frequency, and thus the polarizability for small detuning relative to resonant frequency is given by Eq. \ref{alphaDef},
+Here, $k$ is the angular wavevector of the scattered light, $\varepsilon$ is the material permittivity, and $\mathbf{r}_n$ and $\alpha$ are the position and polarizability of each atom. $\mathbf{p}_{n, inc}$, the initial polarization, is set by the incident field as $\mathbf{p}_{0, n} = \alpha \mathbf{E}_{inc}(k, \mathbf{r_n})$.
+A detailed description of the Green's function is provided in Appendix C, for all cases described in this work.
+Each atom is assumed to have a uniform homogeneous linewidth $\gamma$ regardless of its broadened frequency.
+To properly include inhomogeneous broadening, the polarizability must allow for variation in both the frequency of the pump and the resonant frequency of the interacting atom.
+We define the polarizability of an individual atom in Eq. \ref{eq:alphaDef},

-where $\lambda_a$ is the wavelength of the resonant transition for the atom, $k_a$ is the corresponding angular wave vector, $n_{ref}$ is the refractive index of the material, and $\gamma_{0}$ is the total decay rate \cite{henderson2006optical}.
-For a system with physically-relevant parameters, one expects the frequency of the ions to be on the order of hundreds of terahertz, while the broadening linewdith ranges between megahertz and hundreds of gigahertz, depending on the host material.
-Thus, regardless of where within the inhomogeneous linewidth one opts to pump the system, the detuning is sufficiently small for this approximation to be accurate.

-Employing the definition of the single-atom linear polarizability, we can write Eq. \ref{polTrancEq} in a suggestive form